Choreography + Film

 reclamation: processing (through) lament

-Commissioned by Duke University in 2022, this work explores the process of orienting oneself in the present moment within the excess, whiplash, and residue from 2020-2023.
+Commissioned by Duke University in 2022, this work explores the process of orienting oneself in the present moment within the excess, whiplash, and residue of 2020.

 Thoughts and Questions guiding this work are: